-Krishna: If science 's invented by humans, how is it present in each and every particle of this universe?
+Krishna: If science 's invented by humans, how is it each and every particle of this universe is scientific principles based?
 Science is discovered by humans because it is already there.
 But scientific method 's invented by human beings not only to study what 's already present in nature, but also confirm it without human nature (like biases, beliefs, strange perceptions, interpretations, mere imaginations, opinions, ignorant arguments) interfering with fact finding mission and using the knowledge for the welfare of living beings.

 Q: Is spontaneous cancer cure a miracle science cannot understand?

 Krishna: Some “miracles” are attributable to poorly understood phenomena such as spontaneous remissions in cancer cases.
 Some are cured by the medicines themselves, according to doctors.